backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 Of the 27 original features, only three were selected.
 This doesn't seem right, and it's because sklearn's default logistic regression model uses ridge regression.
-Ridge regression is a method of regularization that applies penalty for nonessential model complexity, which is great if the dataset doesn't contain any irrelevant features because then it'll only penalize for repititive features.
+Ridge regression is used as a method of regularization to apply penalty for nonessential complexity, which is great if your dataset doesn't contain any irrelevant features because then it'll only penalize for repititive features.

-Lasso regression, or l1 regularization, simply shinks the coeficients of the irrelevant features to zero so that they're ignored from the model.
+Lasso regression, or l1 regularization, simply shinks the coefficients of the irrelevant features to zero so that they're ignored from the model.
 The past result is insightful, but it doesn't seem to be the most reliable.
-Instead, I will fit a new model to see which features get excluded by l1 regularization.
+Instead, I'll fit a new model to see which features get excluded by l1 regularization.

 ```python